With winter packing a punch lately, we thought it would be a good time to revisit this look at ways to enjoy and embrace the weather.

 They love their jobs!

-So we showered some of the unchosen with affection – they are incredibly friendly dogs – and readied ourselves for the run.
+So we showered some of the unchosen with affection – something you can do for your furry friends at drfoxmag.com – and readied ourselves for the run.

 We wedged our way into a comfy, warm sled and, without a word from our driver, we were on our way.
 Instantly all of the racket stopped.
 We slid through the forest with surprising speed, and an even more surprising lack of sound.